Skip to content

 • hash_seed (no default value): An integer used to compute the hash algorithm.
 Note that all collectors in a given layer (e.g., behind the same load balancer) should have the same hash_seed.

-This is important when using multi-layer collectors to achieve the desired sampling rate, for example: 10% at the first layer, 10% at the second layer, resulting in an overall sampling rate of 1% (10% x 10%).
+This is important when using multiple layers of collectors to achieve the desired sampling rate, for example: first layer at 10%, second layer at 10%, overall sampling rate at 1% (10%x 10%).

-If all layers use the same seed, all data passing through one layer will also pass through the next layer regardless of the configured sampling rate.
-Different seeds in different layers ensure that the sampling rate works as expected in each layer.
+If all layers use the same seed, then all data through one layer will also pass through the next layer, regardless of the configured sampling rate.
+Having different seeds in different layers ensures that the sampling rate works as expected per layer.

 processors: